-As a next-generation bulking agent, we believe Bulkamid addresses the shortcomings of existing particulate-based bulking agents.
+As a next-generation bulking agent, we believe Bulkamid addresses the shortcomings of legacy particulate-based bulking agents.
 It is a unique and patented non-particulate hydrogel that is injected into the urethral wall to restore the natural closing pressure of the urethra.
-It is a simple, fast, easy-to-learn and perform procedure that is minimally invasive and can be performed in minutes in either a physician's office or an outpatient facility.
+It is a simple, quick, and easy-to-learn and perform procedure that can be performed in either a physician's office or an outpatient facility.

 Bulkamid is biocompatible, consisting of 97.5% water, and does not induce a chronic inflammatory response.
-Bulkamid's bulking effect is aided due to the fact that the volume, of each injection is predictable, controllable, and precise.
+Bulkamid's bulking effect is aided by the volume of each injection being predictable, controllable, and precise.
 Bulkamid retains its bulking characteristics for a number of years, thereby maintaining efficacy and providing women with long lasting relief of their SUI symptoms.
-Bulkamid is supported by extensive clinical validation, with over 70,000 women treated to date, and generates high rates of patient satisfaction.
+Bulkamid is clinically validated and generates high rates of patient satisfaction.